wvrossem/ontology-explorer/docs/index.md

+---
+layout: default
+title: Home
+nav_order: 1
+---

-# The Ontology Explorer Documentation
+# The Ontology Explorer documentation

 Welcome to the documentation for Ontology Explorer!
 This documentation provides guidance on installation, usage, and background information on the technical architecture of the project.